 Features & Benefits

-Yaupon Holly is a tough tree.
-It deals well with shade, drought, and hard soils.
-Its roots do not hurt your house’s foundation because they stay to themselves.
+Yaupon Holly is a thorny tree that withstands shade, drought, and complex soils.
+Its roots do not harm your house’s foundation because they stay to themselves.
 The red berries it grows draw birds close.

 If you look for privacy or need to block the wind, its thick leaves can help.
 It also fits in small yards near houses well without taking up too much space.